collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 ## Author and Contact

-**Author:** Collin George
+**Author:** Collin B. George, BS
+**Project Type:** Independent pre-medical research and educational portfolio development
+**Educational Context:** Literature synthesis informed by clinical observation opportunities at University of Washington Medical Center

+### Important Disclaimers

+* This is an independent educational project, NOT an official University of Washington or UW Medicine document
-**Institutional context (non-affiliated):** Developed as an independent educational portfolio project informed by clinical observation and training exposure.
-This repository is **not affiliated with, endorsed by, or an official document of** UW Medicine or any institution.
+* This work is not affiliated with, endorsed by, or approved by UW Medicine, its faculty, or staff

-**For feedback or collaboration:**

-* Open a GitHub issue on this repository
-* Or submit a pull request with proposed edits
+* Developed solely for medical school application portfolio purposes
+* Not intended for clinical implementation without appropriate institutional review and approval

 ---